-Questions To Ask Your Pool Builder
+Questions To Ask Your Swimming Pool Builder

 Here’s a list of the questions you should ask your swimming pool builder:

-How Many Pools Do You Install Yearly?
+How Many Pools Do You Install Per Year?

-Did you know that nearly half of all swimming pool contractors go out of business in under five years?
+Did you know nearly half of all swimming pool contractors go out of business in under five years?
 Often, they leave pools unfinished and don’t finish contracts.
 You don’t want to be one of those unfortunate unfinished jobs.
-Find a swimming pool builder that has years of experience and can prove their stability.
+Find a swimming pool builder with years of experience who can prove their stability.
 Asking how many pools they install yearly will give you an idea of their experience and whether they are referred often to by happy customers.
 But another important part of this question is to ask how many swimming pools they install that are the same type as the swimming pool you want.
-Some swimming pool contractors specialize in fiberglass pools while others may specialize in concrete or granite pools.
+Some swimming pool contractors specialize in fiberglass pools, while others may specialize in concrete or granite pools.
 You want to ensure that your contractor isn’t doing a one-off job on your pool construction by installing a pool they aren’t really familiar with.
 This question leads to the next question.

 Can I See At Least Three References?